 To guarantee that you have a selection of the most popular locations with some more private areas to enjoy, Guide to Iceland has chosen a few unique attractions to guide you to.
-These sites are listed in a custom-made itinerary you will receive after you book, allowing you to revel in the natural landscapes Iceland is famous for without the crowds.
+These sites are listed in a personal itinerary you will receive after you book, allowing you to revel in the natural landscapes Iceland is famous for without the crowds.
 The itinerary also sends you to as many geothermal hot springs as possible, to ease the tension built from full days of adventuring.

 This tour can be added to with various activities along the way.
-Snorkelling, snowmobiling, glacier hiking, whale-watching and a boat tour on the glacier lagoon are all options you can choose to make this holiday everything you could want it to be.
+Snorkelling, snowmobiling, glacier hiking, ice caving, whale-watching and a boat tour on the glacier lagoon are all options you can choose to make this holiday everything you could want it to be.

 Reserve this camping trip now for an affordable self-drive tour to see the best attractions in Iceland!
 Check booking availability now, by choosing a date.

 After landing at Keflavík International Airport, collect your bag and car and head out to the lunar-like lava field of the Reykjanes Peninsula.